Ethereum: Five Waves Up – Going Higher?!

 More From FXEMPIRE:

-- Powell Stays Hawkish As Fed Prepares For Another Rate Hike This Year
+- XRP Eyes Sub-$0.47 on Fed Chair Powell and SEC v Ripple Silence

-- NASDAQ 100, Dow Jones, S&P 500: Stocks Retreat as Investors Digest Powell’s Inflation Comments
+- NASDAQ 100, Dow Jones, S&P 500: Edging Lower as Investors Await Powell’s Insights on Economic Policy

+- Oil Price Forecast: Slight Recovery as Interest Rates, Supply Concerns Shape Market Outlook

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.